 Ask the children in your life about what’s important to them and what they think about issues affecting young people.

 4. Have some key facts up your sleeve

 Here are five reasons the world is still a deeply unfair place for the most disadvantaged children:

-- 58 million children are missing out on school
+- 1 in 5 children are missing out on school

-- One in five children aren’t immunised against deadly diseases
+- 22.7 million children aren’t immunised against deadly diseases

 5. Prove that change is possible